 South of France itinerary: skipping the big cities

-If you’re wondering where to go in South of France on your own road trip, I hope the following list of South of France holiday destinations we visited to will help you plan.
+If you're wondering where to go in the South of France on your road trip, I hope the following list of things to do in South of France will help you plan it.

 1. Frontignan Plage